March 24, 2013

 1 cup water, stock, or dashi

 ½ cabbage, shredded.
-You can also use bok choi or napa cabbage
+You can also use bok choi, napa cabbage, or any winter greens

 1 tablespoon olive oil